USS Dixie (AD-14)

-The second USS Dixie (AD-14) was the first of her class of destroyer tenders built just before the start of World War II for the U.S. Navy.
-Her task was to service destroyers in, or near, battle areas and to keep them fit for duty.
+The second USS Dixie (AD-14) was the first of destroyer tenders class built for the United States Navy just before the start of the Second World War.
+Her objective was to assist destroyers within the vicinities of areas of engagement and to maintain them service-worthy.

 Dixie was launched on 27 May 1939 by New York Shipbuilding Corporation in Camden, New Jersey, sponsored by Mrs. A. C. Pickens; and commissioned on 25 April 1940.

 History

 World War II

 Dixie sailed from Norfolk, Virginia, on 20 June 1940 for Pearl Harbor to serve the destroyers of the Battle Force until October, when she cleared for the West Coast and similar operations at San Diego, California.
 When the Japanese attacked Pearl Harbor on 7 December 1941, she was undergoing overhaul at Mare Island Navy Yard, and quickly took up the task of readying ships for war service.
 In March 1942 she returned to Pearl Harbor to tend destroyers and other ships of the Fleet until November.

 Dixie alternated between Nouméa and Espiritu Santo in support of the operations in the Solomons from November 1942 to March 1944, then went to the Solomons where she was based at Hathorn Sound.
 In November she arrived at the huge fleet base at Ulithi, serving there until March 1945.
 Her essential services were next given at San Pedro Bay, Leyte, where Dixie remained until the end of the war.
 She served ships on occupation duty at Okinawa and Shanghai, then returned to the west coast in December 1945.